bobk48/unixthetextbook3/README.md

 Welcome to the Github site of UNIX: The Textbook, 3rd edition!

-Here you will find In-Chapter Exercise Solutions, weblinks, and errata, all in Word .doc and .pdf formats.
+Here you will find In-Chapter Exercise Solutions (as ICE_Ch files), weblinks, and errata, all in Word .doc and .pdf formats.
 Advisory information will be updated regularly, and will give important changes in PC-BSD and Solaris since the printing of the book.
 You will also find program source code in UNIX-compatible text